(seated in center)

 When runs were at a premium in the late 1960s into the 1970s, at least the games were a lot quicker.
 Back then, if a game lasted 3 hours, that seemed notably long.
 Today a 3-hour game seems briskly played in comparison to the norm.

 There are many reasons why a game of baseball is much more boring than it used to be.
 Yet MLB Commissioner Rob Manfred is looking at some radical changes to make the game more interesting.
 Move the mound back...
 Make the bases larger...
 Ban the shifts...
 How about expanding that runner on second rule to the entire game?
-Seems to me that it would be smart to look at the simplest ones first.
+Seems to me that it would be wise to look at the simplest ones first.

 Before Manfred and MLB consider radical changes to the game of baseball, there should be a serious attempt made to regulate the substances pitchers use.
 What would make sense would be to legalize moderately tacky substances that enhance grip without allowing pitchers to put superhuman spin onto a ball.
 Rosin and suntan lotion is an example of what might be allowable.
 Anything beyond that has to be strictly prohibited, and the rules have to be enforced.
 People need to be punished for breaking them.